luiemilio/Application-Launcher/README.md

   * config/ - contains default settings.json
   * css/ - contains the project css and font.
   * image/ contains project images.

+## Known Issues
+## Known Issues
+* The local demo can in some cases experience issues starting if other apps have been started first on the same runtime version.
+It is advised to close all other openfin apps before running the demo.
+This is not an issue in production deployments.
+## License
+This project uses the [Apache2 license](https://www.apache.org/licenses/LICENSE-2.0)

+## Support
+This is an open source project and all are encouraged to contribute.
+Please enter an issue in the repo for any questions or problems.
+For further inqueries, please contact us at support@openfin.co